BusinessFinland/BF-design-system/Readme.md

 docker build . -t bf-design-system:dev
 ```

-Creates a container from the build image and start the container:
+Create a container from the build image and start the container:

 ```
 docker run -p 8080:8080 -d --name bf-design-system bf-design-system:dev